⚡ Quick Answer

 Cons

-TL;DR: The Neewer Convertible Wheeled Camera Backpack offers 11 removable dividers, a 19‑inch telescoping handle and a rain‑cover, but its 9.14‑lb weight and $189.02 price put it in the premium tier.
+TL;DR: The Neewer 2-in-1 Convertible Wheeled Camera Backpack offers a sturdy, water‑resistant, 19‑inch telescopic handle and wheels, but its 9.14‑lb empty weight and $189 price make it a premium, heavy option for travel shooters.

 Pros